 Like most things in life, your experience will vary greatly based on who you’re dealing with.
 When I had Ambassador status, I had the same Ambassador, Mike, for years.
 His service was always spectacular — simply put, he exemplified what the program should be, and in my opinion he should be running the Ambassador program.

 He just “gets it.”
 He always responded to my emails shockingly quickly, when I had a nuanced question he always got me an answer, and when I did have issues, he got them resolved quickly.
-He’s a superstar, though I’d note that not everyone had the same experience with their Ambassador.
-I’ve received emails over the years from many members who were underwhelmed by the program.
+He’s a superstar, and he really added value to my experiences with Marriott.

 Ambassador members may get better upgrades